 Mrs Peta Cocker initially taught Science and Maths in a local secondary school having studied Biochemistry at York University.
 Having spent 10 years at home looking after her 3 daughters she successfully transferred the skills she had learned in the secondary sphere into primary education.
 She has been a Headteacher for more than 15 years in two primary schools in both Calderdale and Kirklees.

-Her current school was judged as securely good by Ofsted in 2015 and judged as outstanding as a Church of England school as part of the SIAMS inspection process.
+Headlands CE J, I & N School was judged as securely good by Ofsted in 2015 and judged as outstanding as a Church of England school as part of the SIAMS inspection process.
 SIAMS described her leadership as 'outstanding' and Ofsted commented that she had 'established a thriving school where a culture of good teaching and learning, good behaviour and personal values thrive.'
-She works closely with partner schools as part of the Spenborough Cooperative Trust and has been Chair of the Trustees Board since September 2018.
-She has lived in Greetland for the past 34 years and therefore has a personal interest in supporting the aspirations and welfare of members of the local community.
+She worked closely with partner schools as part of the Spenborough Co-operative Trust and was Chair of the Trustees Board for 3 years.
+Peta retired early in August 2021.

+Peta has lived in Greetland for the past 34 years and therefore has a personal interest in supporting the aspirations and welfare of members of the local community.